 The Microsoft Dynamics CRM Email Router is a separate application that provides centrally managed Exchange Server and POP3/SMTP-based email server email routing for users, queues, and forward mailboxes.
 The Email Router runs continuously as a service and only synchronizes email messages.
 It cannot be used to synchronize appointments, contacts, or tasks.

-Other ResourcesExchange Online for IT Pros
+Other ResourcesExchange Online

 Send comments about this topic to Microsoft.